hinology18/Documents/README.md

 # web-application-with-security-vulnerabilities

-a web application with security vulnerabilities for aspiring cyber professionals.
-Containing some vulnerabilities from the OWASP top 10:
+Project 3 task: web application with security vulnerabilities for aspiring cyber professionals.
+Containing some vulnerabilities from the OWASP top 10

+Some that I included are:

 A05: Security Misconfiguration - No validation, no password rules, weak or no authentication mechanisms.